takkun-mint/FallGuysTools/README.md

     ・ Since there was a problem that the distribution software, etc. did not recognize each time the version changed, the version information has been moved to the settings screen. <br>
     ・ We have added a "tournament tally mode" that organizers can use to organize future tournaments using this tool. <br>
     ・ Data for the unofficial tournament "Fall Guys Institute Cup" was added. <br>

+  ○ 2.2.53 <br>
+    ・ Fixed a problem where players were treated as BOTs. <br>
+    ・ Counting sound setting "Adjust to the game" has been lifted. <br>
+    ・ Fixed a problem with [Your Position] being displayed in "Short Circuit" and "Speed Circuit". <br>
+    ・ "Checking Update..." was displayed even though the log was in the process of being read. was displayed even though the log was in the process of being read. <br>
+    ・ Utilizing the "GeoLite2 City" database, it is now possible to display the name of the country and city of the server to which you are connecting. <br>
+    ・ Ping acquisition timing can now be adjusted. <br>
+    ・ Removed "Waiting for Player" during matching and display "Connected Server" information. <br>
+    ・ The "Tournament Aggregation Mode" can now be referenced to an external file. <br>

+  ○ 2.5.00 <br>
+    ・ DPI scaling has been temporarily disabled due to problems with text and button display in high-DPI environments. <br>
+    ・ The 5-count sound of OverTime in Golden Goal format is now played even if the setting is set to "Adjust to game".
+(It will not be played if it is set to OFF in the settings.) <br>
+    ・ When the city or country name of the connected server does not exist in the database (GeoLite2 City), "(No Info)" is displayed. <br>
+    ・ Fixed a problem in PlayerList where if there were multiple players with 0 points in a point-earning round and one of them disconnected, the disconnected player would be sorted as the same rank. <br>
+    ・ Additional action has been taken to address the issue of the external display timer remaining on the screen when the tool update is confirmed, for example, by returning to the main menu during a round. <br>
+    ・ Fixed a problem where the external display timer would remain visible when exiting Fall Guys during a round or just before the start of a round. <br>
+    ・ Fixed a problem that left extra files in some program files, which are now automatically deleted. <br>
+    ・ Fixed an issue in SquadList where all teams were color-coded as if they had been eliminated after a round of Valley Fall. <br>
+    ・ The external display timer was adjusted to be even closer to the original one. <br>
+    ・ The current ranking is now displayed externally in the score acquisition round. <br>
+    ・ The current cycle is now displayed externally at Roll-off. <br>
+    ・ Expected number of functions to be added to the settings screen, size adjusted to fit the display size & user can adjust the size as well.
+(Effective until reboot) <br>
+    ・ Some operations were moved to an external thread to optimize processing.<br>
+    ・ Replaced the "GeoLite2 City" database with one dated April 7, 2023. <br>
+    ・ The current progress is now displayed when the Log is read immediately after the tool is started. <br>
+    ・ If the external display timer animation before the start of a round is not completed in time, the production will be skipped after the next round. <br>
+    ・ The log reading method has been redesigned and adjusted so that overall processing is not heavy even after long periods of play. <br>
+    ・ Fixed a problem in which reloading, which occurs when the number of lines in the log is less than the number of lines already read for some reason, did not work when the log is read. <br>
+    ・ "!" to indicate a new setting item during the reward loading countdown. mark indicating a new setting item is not displayed during the reward loading countdown. <br>
+    ・ Fixed a problem in which the number of players who dropped out during round loading was also included in the calculation of the clear percentage, resulting in a discrepancy between the actual number of players who cleared the round and the number of players who cleared the round. <br>
+    ・ Fixed a problem that caused the external display timer to behave erratically, such as not saving properly after changing the position of the external display timer or not moving to the saved position. <br>